HadrienG2/hists-mt/Notes.md

 - Possible future discussion with ROOT people: why is fCanGrow an instance property of RAxisBase, given that subclasses already expose it via CanGrow()?
     * Also, why isn't CanGrow() directly exposed in RAxisBase?
-I need that!

 - I can't find a way to reach axis labels from ROOT 7's type-erased interface.
-  If I can't get to those, then I can't propagate the labels to ROOT 6 hists
+  If I can't get to those, then I can't propagate the labels to ROOT 6 hists...

 - Right now, some information is directly accessible from RHist, and some other information requires poking into RHistImpl.
 It would be good to clarify that